 - Storage space which can be accessed from any PC across the University and from home

 Our PCs are also designed to support students who may have difficulties with reading and writing, featuring specialised software with zooming/magnification and screen reading capabilities, which may also be customised for individual student needs.

 In addition to desktop PCs, we also offer a laptop loan facility, allowing students to borrow a laptop for up to six hours while on campus.

-Senior Lecturer and Course Lead for FdSc Assistant Practitioner
+Course Lead for BSc Nursing and FdSc Assistant Practitioner (Health) and Senior Lecturer

 Jody initially joined the University as a Health and Safety Advisor has a back ground in Risk Management/Clinical Governance as well as Learning and Development.
 Before joining the University, Jody worked in the NHS for almost twenty years.
 In 2014, Jody moved into academia as Senior Lecturer to undertake the role of Undergraduate Lead for...More about Jody